 Why Some Products Aren’t Shipping to California

 Lately, there’s been a curiously increasing problem for people living in California.
-When they try to order certain products online, they’re finding that the retailer won’t ship to them, simply because of where they live.
+When they try to order certain products online, they’re finding that some products aren’t shipping to California, simply because of where they live.
 The cause boils down to legislation that dates back to a time before online retail, but is being more heavily enforced today.

 It’s called The Safe Drinking Water and Toxic Enforcement Act of 1986, or more succinctly put, California Proposition 65.
 Some confuse the law as a ban on products but that’s not what it is at all.
 Simply put, it requires companies to list warnings on products that contain certain chemicals or substances that that state has determined to be cancer or birth defect-causing agents.
 It’s been a contentious law, to say the least, and it’s a long list, currently up to 22 pages.
 It’s not that the these substances will cause these problems with certainty, especially not in the trace amounts that those products may contain, just they have the potential.

 It’s not an easy subject to understand but it’s also not a new law, so why it cause new problems?
 Part of it has to do with a deadline.
 The list of substances was amended and updated in August 2016 and now contains stricter language regarding warning labels.
 Manufacturers were given two-years to comply with the new labeling requirements and so, as of August 30th of this year, if they were not compliant, they could not ship or sell products into California, either on their own or through retail.

 This presents a problem for some of the bigger retailers that source products from overseas manufacturers that are either ignorant of the law or don’t want to comply with it.
 Enforcing warning labels is tricky business.
 It can cause undue fear in consumers and if only one state is demanding it, manufacturers still have to apply the label to all inventory to remain cost effective on the assembly line.
 That could be a public relations problem for some.